Ways to Store Your Scrap Securely

 Collecting and recycling scrap metal is a popular side hustle.
 However, finding bits of valuable metals is only part of the puzzle.
 You have to consider how and where you’ll store the scrap finds.
 (If only to stockpile your metal pieces awaiting better prices in the scrap market and get a chance to turn in your collection.)

-Bits and pieces of metal are associated with a few risks.
-And it’s vital to avoid them if you are to make the most out of your collection.
+Most types of scrap metal have their risks.
+It’s vital to avoid them to make the most out of your collection.
 Such risks include:

 Thieves